lockss/lockss-rtd-manual/docs/configuring.rst

       :guilabel:`Server certificate keystore`

-      Enter the path of a Java keystore used to vverify the authenticity of the configuration server.
+      Enter the path of a Java keystore used to verify the authenticity of the configuration server.

 Configuration Proxy
 ===================